inclusive-design/website-cities/content/resources/co-design-invitation-checklist/index.md

    - If they decide to participate, inquire about their dietary restrictions and accessibility requirements, and whether they will be joining with a personal assistant or a service animal.
    - Send a friendly reminder to the participants at least 1 week prior to the event and include any material that needs clear understanding at the event, such as contributor license agreements, group attribution forms, and access guides.
    - Send participants any other material that they have requested to review prior to the session, such as the workshop agenda and the activities.
-   - Create a spreadsheet including participant’s name, their needs and preferences and any other notes discussed in your communication with them.
-Template example
+   - Create a spreadsheet including participant’s name, their needs and preferences and any other notes discussed in your communication with them. {{< resource src="Participants Database.xlsx" text="Participants Database template example (Excel spreadsheet)" >}}
 - After the workshop:
    - Update your participants database regarding who participated, add any other note regarding the needs and preferences that was noticed or emerged during the session.